Skip to main content

 Winter Storms & Extreme Cold

 Winter storms create a higher risk of car accidents, hypothermia, frostbite, carbon monoxide poisoning, and heart attacks from overexertion.
 They can bring extreme cold, freezing rain, snow, ice, and high winds.
-Warming Centers

 IF YOU ARE UNDER A WINTER STORM WARNING

 • FIND SHELTER RIGHT AWAY.
+Call 211 to locate a warming shelter.

 • Stay off the roads.

-• Clear exhaust vents.
+• Clear exterior exhaust and furnace vents.

 • Stay indoors and have warm clothes ready.